 Formatting documents and images to upload

 Dispute evidence is often transmitted through several legacy systems and some parties still utilize paper faxing.
+Due to this, uploaded evidence must be in the format of PDF, TIFF, or JPEG.
 Before sending your response, ensure that any text or images are clear and large enough to show up clearly in a black and white fax transmission.

 While you can zoom in on your electronic documents, the business acquirer will not be able to do so.
 Any evidence that is too small to transmit clearly won’t be considered, so it’s better to have large, full-page images than try to fit too many on one page.